How to Get Diagnosed with ADHD

 Who are GPs best for?

-GPs are often the most affordable option, and so if finances are tight and your symptoms are straightforward, they may be an excellent option for you.
+GPs are often the most affordable option, so if finances are tight and your symptoms are straightforward, they may be an excellent option for you.

 Is there one definitive test for ADHD?